Michigan Tech Board of Trustees Authorizes Design of New Student Apartments

 * National Science Foundation has established the Center for Fundamental Studies of Advanced Sustainable Iron and Steel.
 The industry-university cooperative research center will operate as a partnership between Michigan Tech and the University of Utah, with Michigan Tech serving as the lead institution.
 Its goal is to improve sustainability in the iron and steel industry by making maximum use of renewable resources and developing innovative methods to prevent pollution and reduce emissions while increasing energy efficiency.
 Thirteen companies have already committed to participating.

-The Board of Control approved professor emeritus status for Janice Glime, Martha Janners and Don Lueking, Department of Biological Sciences; Gary Agin, Department of Physics; and Terry Monson, School of Business and Economics.
+The Board of Trustees approved professor emeritus status for Janice Glime, Martha Janners and Don Lueking, Department of Biological Sciences; Gary Agin, Department of Physics; and Terry Monson, School of Business and Economics.

 Michigan Technological University is a leading public research university, conducting research, developing new technologies and preparing students to create the future for a prosperous and sustainable world.
 Michigan Tech offers more than 120 undergraduate and graduate degree programs in engineering, forestry and environmental sciences, computing, technology, business and economics, natural and physical sciences, arts, humanities and social sciences.